sebastiaomesquita/mcp-obsidian/README.md

 ```

 >[!NOTE]
-> Be sure to use `@fazer-ai/mcp-obsidian@latest` to ensure you always run the most up to date version of the server.
+> Use `@fazer-ai/mcp-obsidian@latest` to ensure you always run the most up to date version of the server.

-2. **`.env` file** – place the key in the `.env` you created above.
+2. Alternatively, you can use an **`.env` file**.
+Place the key in the `.env` you created above.
+Note it must be placed in the working directory where the MCP server is running.

 ### Environment variables

-Alternatively, copy the provided `.env.example` to an `.env` file in your working directory and fill in your values:
+You can use the `.env.example` file as reference to create your own `.env` file.

 ```bash
 PORT=3045           # TCP port the MCP server will listen on